Key takeaways

 What is CA-led Virtual Accounting and how does the AI dashboard fit in

-CA-led Virtual Accounting is a managed service where qualified CAs handle bookkeeping, reconciliations, GST, TDS, income tax, and compliance end to end, while you get an AI dashboard for visibility and collaboration.
+CA-led Virtual Accounting is a managed service where qualified CAs handle bookkeeping, reconciliations, GST, TDS, income tax, and compliance end to end.
+You get an AI dashboard for visibility and collaboration.
 The dashboard is designed for clarity and control, not for founders or business heads to post entries themselves.

 What exactly is included in the monthly pack delivered by a CA team

-A standard pack includes P&L, balance sheet, cash flow, AR and AP aging, bank and payment gateway reconciliations, inventory and fixed asset schedules, KPI dashboard, cash position and near-term forecast, plus a compliance snapshot for GST, TDS, income tax, and ROC where relevant.
+A standard pack includes profit and loss, balance sheet, cash flow, AR and AP aging, bank and payment gateway reconciliations, inventory and fixed asset schedules, KPI dashboard, cash position and near term forecast, plus a compliance snapshot for GST, TDS, income tax, and ROC where relevant.

 How do DSO, DPO, and cash conversion cycle help me manage cash